rafihaidari/figdu/README.md

 ## Acknowledgments

-- Built with ❤️ in Germany and Seweden.
+- Built with ❤️ in Germany and Switzerland.

 ---